bitmagier/json-lines-viewer/README.md

 ## Program navigation / usage

-- Use Cursor Keys, PageUp/PageDown and Left/Right to navigate on a page
+- Use Cursor Keys and PageUp/PageDown to navigate on a page
 - Use `Enter` to go into details of a selected line and `Esc` to go back to a parent screen (also exits program on Main screen)
+- Use `Ctrl-f` opens a find dialog on the bottom to find lines containing a string. `Esc` leaves the find dialog.
+Use cursor Down/Up here to navigate to the next/previous finding.
-- Use `Ctrl-S` to save current settings.
-The current settings are coming from commandline options (or a previously saved config file).
+- Use `Ctrl-s` to save current settings.
+The actual settings are always coming from commandline options and a previously saved config file.